facelessuser/coloraide/docs/src/markdown/color.md

 color spaces, distancing algorithms, filters, etc. are all implemented as plugins.
 In order to keep things light, ColorAide does not register all the of the plugins by default unless the user as imported the `ColorAll` object.

-Additionally, ColorAide as implemented a number of defaults that can be tweaked within the `Color` class to alter how things are handled.
+Additionally, ColorAide has implemented a number of defaults that can be tweaked within the `Color` class to alter how things are handled.

-Creating a custom class allows for a user to change some of the default settings and add or remove plugins to gain access to more color spaces, distancing algorithms, filters, etc.
+Creating a custom class allows for a user to change some of the default settings and add or remove plugins to gain access to more color spaces, distancing algorithms, filters, and other functionality.

 In general, it is always recommended to subclass the `Color` object when setting up custom preferences or adding or removing plugins.
 This prevents modifying the base class which may affect other libraries relying on the module.
 When